-The Supreme Court first directly addressed personal jurisdiction in products liability cases in 1980 in World-Wide Volkswagen.24 The Robinsons purchased an Audi from Seaway Volkswagen in New York, drove the car to Oklahoma, and got into an accident there.
-The Robinsons then brought a products liability action in Oklahoma state court against Audi (the German manufacturer), Volkswagen of America (the U.S. importer), World-Wide Volkswagen Corporation (the regional distributor, based in New York), and Seaway Volkswagen (the New York retailer).
+(the U.S. importer), World-Wide Volkswagen (the regional distributor, based in New York), and Seaway Volkswagen (the New York retailer).
 Seaway and World-Wide Volkswagen challenged personal jurisdiction and appealed the issue up to the U.S. Supreme Court.
-The Supreme Court, in a 7-2 opinion written by Justice White, held that an Oklahoma state court did not have personal jurisdiction over Seaway and World-Wide Volkswagen because they had not purposefully availed themselves of Oklahoma: they sold products only in the New York area.
+The Supreme Court, in a 7-2 opinion written by Justice White, held that an Oklahoma state court did not have personal jurisdiction over Seaway and World-Wide Volkswagen, because they had not purposefully availed themselves of Oklahoma, because they sold products only in the New York area.
 Even though it was foreseeable that a car sold in New York might be driven to Oklahoma, the Supreme Court held that foreseeability was not sufficient.
-In the Supreme Court's memorable phrasing, a "seller of chattels" does not "appoint the chattel his agent for service of process."25 The Supreme Court thus made clear that personal jurisdiction is not proper in a state simply because an accident involving the product occurred there (state number six of the list described in the text accompanying note 14).
+In the Supreme Court's memorable phrasing, "A seller of chattels" does not "appoint the chattel his agent for service of process."
+The Supreme Court thus made clear that personal jurisdiction is not proper in a state simply because an accident involving the product occurred there (state #6 on p.
+7).

-As important as that holding was dictum in which the Court sketched the "stream-of-commerce" theory of personal jurisdiction:
+As important as that holding was dicta in which the Court sketched the "stream of commerce" theory of personal jurisdiction:

-[I]f the sale of a product of a manufacturer or distributor such as Audi or Volkswagen [of America] is not simply an isolated occurrence, but arises from the efforts of the manufacturer or distributor to serve, directly or indirectly, the market for its product in other States, it is not unreasonable to subject it to suit in one of those States if its allegedly defective merchandise has there been the source of injury to its owner or to others.
-The forum State does not exceed its powers under the Due Process Clause if it asserts personal jurisdiction over a corporation that delivers its products into the stream of commerce with the expectation that they will be purchased by consumers in the forum State.26
+[I]f the sale of a product of a manufacturer or distributor such as Audi or Volkswagen [of America] is not simply an isolated occurrence, but arises from the efforts of the manufacturer or distributor to serve directly or indirectly, the market for its product in other States, it is not unreasonable to subject it to suit in one of those States if its alleged defective merchandise has there been the source of injury to its owner or to others.
+The forum state does not exceed its powers under the Due Process Clause if it asserts personal jurisdiction over a corporation that delivers its products into the stream of commerce with the expectation they will be purchased by consumers in the forum State.22